abir2010/Bikez-client-side/README.md

 * User can review about the website and can give rating about the website.
 * Overall an user can get full experience of an e-commerce website from here.

+N.B.
+Use admin@admin.com with password 123456 to experience the website as an admin.

 ### Available Scripts

 In the project directory, you can run: